zapaishchykova/SegmentationReview/README.md

 ## Tutorial

+1. **Prepare the dataset:**

+    - **Option 1 - Provide a mappings.csv file**

+      Create a `mappings.csv` file in the inputs folder specifying the `img_path` and the respective `mask_path`.
+Se bellow an example of the content of this file:
+        ```
+        img_path,mask_path
+        data/1.nrrd,/path/to/respective/1_mask.nii.gz
+        data/2.nii.gz,/path/to/respective/2_mask.nii.gz
+        ...
+        ```
+      > :warning: The name of the file must be `mappings.csv` and the first line must contain the column names `img_path` and `mask_path`.

+    - **Option 2 - Structure the input data folder (only works for nifti)**

-1. **Prepare the dataset:** To get started, create a folder with the following file structure:
+      To get started, create a folder with the following file structure:

         ```
         - image1.nii.gz
         - image1_mask.nii.gz
         - image2.nii.gz
         - image2_mask.nii.gz
         ...
         ```

         The images should be in NIfTI format (`.nii.gz`), with corresponding segmentation masks labeled `_mask.nii.gz`.

     An example dataset of T1w brain scans and their corresponding brain segmentations is provided in the `example_data` folder with already reviewed images.
 You can use this dataset to test the extension.
 If you want to review the images yourself, you can delete the `annotations.csv` file and start the review process from scratch.

 2. **Load the dataset into 3D Slicer:** After starting 3D Slicer, open `File -> Add Data` from the main menu, then select the folder containing the images and masks and press `OK`.
 After loading, you will see how many images are loaded under the _Checked_ status.
 If the path is opened for the first time, an `annotations.csv` file will be created in the same folder.
 This file will contain the results of the rating and will be automatically updated after each rating.
 Additionally, the `annotations.csv` file allows you to restore the annotation process in case of a crash or if there are too many images to rate in one session.